 The paradoxical nature of waste means that it is both marginal and central to society.
 If law’s treatment of marginal property practices is one of restriction and potential elimination, and if “normal” behaviour involves supposedly marginal practices, then the implications of circular economics on “normal” consumption becomes considerable.
 Normal consumption includes acts that we would otherwise like to consider limited to marginal societal actors.
 This blindness to our own behaviour leaves us vulnerable.
 Allowing for legally-enforced restrictions on certain practices create the possibility of expansion of such restrictions into other more socially acceptable practices.
 Specifically, CE requires for its own success goods to be subject to control, primarily by up-stream parties.
 In other words: corporate control of down-stream use of goods.
 Only through such control of use can there be control of waste, and thus achievement of the policy aims of CE.

-We will be able to consume, provided it is done in such a way as to meet requirements and obligations of a policy framework which further shifts the capacity to deal with waste away from those at the edges of the consumption society in which we live.
+Our consumption will thus have to meet the requirements and obligations of a policy framework which further shifts the capacity to deal with waste away from those at the edges of the consumption society in which we live.
 In doing so, the risk arises that this constriction of waste practices will extend further into “normal” property practices concerning goods that are deemed “waste” by parties other than the users of such products.
 If a commercial entity wishes for a product to be “waste” so as to reclaim it and reintegrate its constituent parts and elements back into CE, then our capacity to refuse that may well be limited.
 How we live our lives through things may no longer be our own choice.

 References